bmoussaud/xld-petclinic-tomcat/README.md

 * deployment.yaml triggers a deployment  PetPortal/(Version) -> Tomcat-Dev-AsCode
 * xebialabs.yaml an import yaml file that includes the 4 previous files.

-all the commands are in the `run-container.sh script that builds the images and runs the 'xl apply' commands.
+all the commands are in the `run-k8s-containers.sh`  script that builds the images and runs the 'xl apply' commands.

 ```
-$ ./run-containers.sh 3.0.4
+$ ./run-k8s-containers.sh
 building localhost:5000/bmoussaud/petclinic-backend:3.0.4
 docker build -t bmoussaud/petclinic-backend PetClinic-Backend
 Sending build context to Docker daemon  15.87kB